-In the last year, we assessed approximately 98% of our paper fiber supply on third-party certification availability.
-Approximately 90% of virgin fiber for fiber-based packaging is sourced from suppliers utilizing Forest Stewardship Council (FSC) or Sustainable Forestry Initiative (SFI) certified mills, and we look to improve the percentage of supply with sustainability certifications over time as part of Conagra's Supplier Excellence Program.
-For example, our expanded use of paper fiber serving bowls for newly launched Banquet, Frontera, PF Chang and Healthy Choice frozen meals has increased the volume of paper fiber we source from N American suppliers with third-party sustainability certifications throughout their supply chains.
+In FY21, 100% of our virgin for fiber-based packaging was certified under Forest Stewardship Council (FSC) and/or Sustainable Forestry Initiative (SFI) chain of custody certifications.
+Based on supplier data we estimate that 81% of paper supply was certified under FSC; some of this volume also carries SFI and/or PEFC certifications.
 In 2019, we updated the Conagra Brands Code of Conduct to prohibit sourcing paper fiber from areas at high risk for deforestation, specifically natural forests in Sumatra, Borneo, New Guinea, and the Russian Far East.
 To improve the paper recycling stream and increase the availability of recycled content paper fiber, we include the How2Recycle label on all Conagra Brands products sold in the U.S. as part of our packaging graphics refresh process.
 These percentages are estimates based on best available data from our suppliers and internal systems.
 In the last year, we have engaged with our Supplier Excellence program suppliers to measure their sustainability performance and confirm our timber-based packaging suppliers are meeting their sustainability objectives.